Reporting requirements

 In your business’s tax return, you need to declare both of the following as assessable income:

-- Paid Parental Leave funds you have received from us
+• Paid Parental Leave funds you received from us

-- any interest you have earned on Paid Parental Leave funds.
+• any interest you earned on Paid Parental Leave funds.

-You may claim a tax deduction for both of these:
+You can claim a tax deduction for both of these:

-- the amount of Parental Leave Pay you have provided to your employees
+• the amount of Parental Leave Pay you provided to your employees

-- costs you have incurred in administering the scheme.
+• costs you incurred in administering the scheme.

-You’ll need to keep a record of the Paid Parental Leave funds received and the Parental Leave Pay amount paid throughout the financial year for your tax return.
+You’ll need to keep records of the Paid Parental Leave funds you received from us and the amounts you paid in Parental Leave Pay throughout the financial year for your tax return.

 Read more about completing your tax return, on the Australian Taxation Office website or speak to your accountant.